groundhog-21/investment_portfolio_analyzer/README.md

 ## Future Work

-Day 2: Build the portfolio data with the same unified structure.
+Day 2: Build the portfolio dataset using the same unified structure.
-Day 3: Compare portfolio vs. benchmark performance.
+Day 3: Compare portfolio vs. benchmark performance using historical return calculations.

+---

+## License

+This project is distributed under the MIT License.
+See LICENSE for details.

 ---